• People

 Project overview

 With the rapid advancements in artificial intelligence, particularly in computer vision and natural language processing, deep learning has enabled impressive performance across many tasks.
 However, fundamental challenges remain concerning AI’s depth of understanding and its ability to explain decisions.
-This project aims to address these critical issues by focusing on anomaly detection in images through multimodal models that not only detect if and where something is anomalous but also understand and explain why.
+This project addresses these issues by focusing on anomaly detection in images through multimodal models that not only detect if and where something is anomalous but also understand and explain why.

 The core objective is to integrate visual and linguistic information to tackle three key challenges in contemporary AI: semantic image understanding, multimodal image understanding, and multimodal explanations.
 The first research challenge, Semantic Image Understanding, targets the limitations of current anomaly detection methods by enhancing models’ ability to recognize complex logical and structural anomalies beyond surface-level defects.
-The second challenge, Multimodal Image Understanding, seeks to develop zero-shot anomaly detection approaches that leverage vision-language models to detect anomalies without prior exposure to specific object classes, supplemented by textual descriptions of anomalies at both task and instance levels.
+The second challenge, Multimodal Image Understanding, develops zero-shot anomaly detection approaches that leverage vision-language models without prior exposure to specific object classes, supplemented by textual descriptions of anomalies at both task and instance levels.
 The third challenge, Multimodal Explanations, focuses on enriching visual anomaly explanations with textual descriptions, improving the intuitiveness and transparency of the models.

 MUXAD aims to elevate anomaly detection to a new level by harnessing the power of multimodal AI, creating models that are not only accurate but also interpretable and explainable, marking a significant step toward transparent AI systems.